Lippenhuizen

 Lippenhuizen (Lippenhuzen) is a village in the municipality of Opsterland in the east of Friesland, the Netherlands.
 It had a population of around 1,330 in January 2017.

 History

 The village was first mentioned in 1315 as Luppingahusum, and means houses of the Luppinga family.
 Lippenhuizen developed on a sandy ridge in a heath and moorland region.
 In 1718, the Opsterlandse Compagnonsvaart was extended to near the church for the excavation of peat.

 The Dutch Reformed church dates from 1743.
 In 1860, a tower was added to the church.
 Lippenhuizen was home to 1,002 people in 1840.

+From 1884 to 1947 Lippenhuizen had a stop on the tram line Heerenveen - Drachten.